Multi-Frequency Billing

 Traditional subscription billing models require all recurring items in a subscription to share the same billing frequency.
-However, in many subscription businesses today, the core product and its associated addons are priced and billed on different billing frequencies.
+However, in many subscription businesses today, the core plan and its associated addons are priced and billed on different billing frequencies.
 For example, a base plan may be sold on an annual commitment, while addons such as support, usage, or feature upgrades are better suited to monthly or quarterly billing.

 Multi-Frequency Billing lets you sell a single subscription with multiple recurring items, each billed on its own billing frequency.
 With this feature enabled: